Castration

 Reducing Risks

-Although castration is a common and effective production practice, complications may arise from the procedure, including infection, swelling, bleeding, discomfort, and pain.
-These complications are minimized when castration is done at the youngest age possible; when proper, clean techniques and well maintained equipment are used; and when animals are adequately vaccinated.
+Although castration is a common and effective production practice, complications may arise from the procedure, including infection, swelling, bleeding, discomfort and pain.
+These complications are minimized when castration is done at the youngest age possible; when proper, clean techniques and well maintained equipment are used by knowledgeable and experienced operators; and when animals are adequately vaccinated.

 Castration improves carcass quality however it decreases daily gains and feed conversion ratios compared to intact bulls.
 The development and use of growth implants have been able to offset these disadvantages to produce steers that grow rapidly and efficiently without the risks associated with feeding bulls.